Vitols999/QMS-WIKI/AdvRoutes.md

 * _Method 1:_ Off-road routing:

-    Select this method by clicking on the toolbar icon `O` or by pressing `CTRL-O` (easier!) after having defined the first routing point.
+    Select this method by clicking on the toolbar icon `O` or by pressing `O` (easier!) after having defined the first routing point.

     Selected waypoints are connected by straight line segments.
 Selections in the docked routing window are not used.

 * _Method 2:_ Auto(-matic) routing:

-    Select this method by clicking on the toolbar icon `A` or by pressing `CTRL-A` (easier!) after having defined the first routing point.
+    Select this method by clicking on the toolbar icon `A` or by pressing `A` (easier!) after having defined the first routing point.

     This method can be used only after special preparation of an offline router as described in the section [Routes](AdvSetup).
 The map is used only to locate the waypoints properly.
 Thus, raster maps (e.g.